 I have good and bad news.
 The good news: getting started with guzheng is cheaper than with just about any other instrument out there.
 The bad news: it's still a chunk of money.
 A new player should expect to spend $700 USD on the instrument and related equipment.
 Lessons add another $1,000-$2,000 USD per year.
 That's $1,700-$2,700 for the year or $140 - $225 per month for the first year.
-From the second year onward you might need to spend $50 for replacement of tape, string, and picks but those are only required on an as-needed basis.
+Costs should almost completely vanish in the second year - $50 for replacement tape, picks, and maybe a string or two.

 For context: Beginner guitars and ukuleles are typically cheaper than guzheng while violins and cellos are more.
 Quality beginner violin packages cost about $1,200 before lessons.
 Cello packages can easily cost $3,000 before lessons. $700 for a performance-ready guzheng, then, is a great deal.
 If you are really lucky you can get a used instrument for even less.